ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 **2).
 ViewBag**

 The ViewBag is a dynamic type property of ControllerBase class which is the base class of all the controllers.
-Castings not required when you use ViewBag.
-ViewBag only transfers data from controller to view, not visa-versa.
-ViewBag values will be null if redirection occurs.
-ViewBag support any number of properties or values.
-If same value found then it will only consider last value assigned to the property.

 ```csharp
 ViewBag.Name = “Coding Sikho";